4 Excellent Reasons to Attend a California Massage School

 4. You Can Generate a Good Income

-In 2018, the average pay for a massage therapist in California was $19.93 per hour.
+OES program data indicates that in 2018, the average pay for a massage therapist in California was $19.93 per hour.
 For full-time work, that's equal to a yearly salary of $41,460.
-And some massage therapists eventually earn more than $78,280 a year.**
+And some massage therapists eventually earn more than $78,280 a year.

 Start Fulfilling Your Aspirations